 You understand that DCECU will discontinue mailing printed Periodic Statements, Notices, and Tax Statements to you if you select electronic receipt.
 Regardless of email notice of availability, all future Periodic Statements, Notices, and Tax Statements will be available and maintained in the “Documents” section of Online Banking for you to access, review, print, and copy/download for up to eighteen (18) months.

-Joint Accounts.
-If your Account is jointly owned with another person, the owner that has the Username/Password to Online Banking and Mobile Banking can consent to receiving any and all Periodic Statements, Notices, and Tax Statements electronically, and the election shall apply to all joint owners.
+JOINT ACCOUNTS.
+Elections made for Electronic Document delivery using Online Banking will affect the delivery method for all Account Owners under the account number for which the Online Banking is enrolled in.
 If DCECU sends you an email notifying you of the availability of Periodic Statements, Notices, and/or Tax Statements, it will only be sent to the email address you have registered in the Online Banking system.

-DCECU’s Alerts (including Bill Pay e-Notifications) allow you to receive notifications of certain transactions that occur on your Account(s) directly to your email inbox or text messaged to your mobile device.
-You choose when to be notified and what information you want in the email or text message.
+DCECU’s Alerts allow you to receive notifications of certain transactions that occur on your Account(s) directly to your email, SMS text messaged to your mobile device, or Authenticated Device through Push Notification Alert.
+You choose when to be notified and what information you want in the alert (including Bill Pay e-Notifications).

-Further, you acknowledge and agree that your receipt of any Alerts may be delayed or prevented by factor(s) affecting your mobile service provider(s) and other factors outside its control.
-DCECU neither guarantees the delivery or the accuracy of the contents of Alerts.
-You agree to not hold liable DCECU, its directors, officers, employees and agents for losses or damages, including attorneys’ fees, that may arise, directly or indirectly, in whole or in part, from: 1) non-delivery, delayed delivery, or the misdirected delivery of Alerts; 2) inaccurate or incomplete content in Alerts; or 3) your reliance on or use of the information provided in an Alert for any purpose.
+Further, you acknowledge and agree that your receipt of any Alerts may be delayed or prevented by factor(s) affecting your Carrier(s), email filters, device notification settings, and other factors outside DCECU’s control.
+You agree to not hold liable DCECU, its directors, officers, employees and agents for losses or damages, including attorneys’ fees, that may arise, directly or indirectly, in whole or in part, from:

-By enrolling in Online Banking, you will automatically be enrolled in Bill Pay.
-You will need to take additional steps to activate Bill Pay within Online Banking.
+After enrolling in Online Banking, you will need to take additional steps to activate Bill Pay within Online Banking.

-Scheduling.
+SCHEDULING.
 The earliest possible payment date for each Payee will be provided in the Bill Pay system at the time you are scheduling a payment, and, therefore, you may not schedule a payment before that date.
-When making a Scheduled Payment, the Deliver By Date options available to you will typically be four or fewer Business Days from the date you are scheduling the payment.
-When scheduling payments, you must select a Deliver By Date that is no later than the Due Date, unless the Due Date falls on a non-Business Day.
+When making a Scheduled Payment, the Delivery by Date options available to you will typically be four or fewer Business Days from the date you are scheduling the payment.
+When scheduling payments, you must select a Delivery by Date that is no later than the Due Date, unless the Due Date falls on a non-Business Day.
 In this instance, you must schedule your payment before the actual Due Date.

 You agree not to enter any agreements where one of the purposes is to generate late payment fees.
 The risk of incurring and the responsibility for paying any and all late charges or penalties shall be borne by you in the event you do not follow the procedures.

-Payment Cancellation Requests.
+PAYMENT CANCELLATION REQUESTS.
 You may cancel or edit any Scheduled Payment by following the directions contained within Bill Pay.
 There is no charge for canceling or editing a payment.
 However, once DCECU has begun processing a payment, DCECU may be unable to stop payment or edit the transaction.
 You can determine if a payment can be stopped through clicking the item in Bill Pay and following the instructions for stopping payment.
-For gift checks, donations, and some “Rush” payments which payment is made by check, in addition to the cancel or edit feature in Bill Pay, you may also request a stop payment in accordance with Section VI as if the gift check, donation or “Rush” payment was not made electronically.
+For gift checks, donations, and some “Rush” payments which payment is made by check, in addition to the cancel or edit feature in Bill Pay, you may also request a stop payment in accordance with Section VII as if the gift check, donation or “Rush” payment was not made electronically.

-Donations.
-When charitable donations are made using the Service, DCECU makes no representations regarding the tax-deductibility of any donation.
+DONATIONS.
+When charitable donations are made using Online Banking, DCECU makes no representations regarding the tax-deductibility of any donation.
 It is up to you to ensure the tax exempt status of the organization to which you are making the donation.
 Be sure to consult your tax advisor to determine if your donation is tax-deductible.